-- 34.-(1) Paragraphs (2) to (4) apply to a licence which- - (a) was granted by the Treasury under regulation 9 of the 2012 Regulations, - (b) was in effect immediately before the relevant date, and - (c) authorises conduct which would (on and after the relevant date, and in the absence of paragraphs (2) to (4)) be prohibited under Part 3 (Finance), and such a licence is referred to in this regulation as "an existing financial sanctions licence".
+- 57.-(1) Paragraphs (2) to (4) apply to a licence which- - (a) was granted, or deemed to be granted, by the Treasury under regulation 9 (licences) of the 2011 Regulations, - (b) was in effect immediately before the relevant date, and - (c) authorises conduct which would (on and after the relevant date, and in the absence of paragraphs (2) to (4)) be prohibited under Part 3 (Finance), and such a licence is referred to in this regulation as "an existing financial sanctions licence".

-- (2) An existing financial sanctions licence which authorises an act which would otherwise be prohibited has effect on and after the relevant date as if it had been issued by the Treasury under regulation 16(1) (Treasury licences). - (3) Any reference in an existing financial sanctions licence to the 2012 Regulations is to be treated on and after the relevant date as a reference to these Regulations. - (4) Any reference in an existing financial sanctions licence to a prohibition in- - (a) the 2012 Regulations, or - (b) the EU Regulation, is to be treated on and after the relevant date as a reference to the corresponding prohibition in Part 3.
+- (2) An existing financial sanctions licence which authorises an act which would otherwise be prohibited has effect on and after the relevant date as if it had been issued by the Treasury under regulation 28(1) (Treasury licences). - (3) Any reference in an existing financial sanctions licence to the 2011 Regulations or the EU Afghanistan Regulation is to be treated on and after the relevant date as a reference to these Regulations. - (4) Any reference in an existing financial sanctions licence to a prohibition in- - (a) the 2011 Regulations, or - (b) the EU Afghanistan Regulation, is to be treated on and after the relevant date as a reference to the corresponding prohibition in Part 3.